Ahmed al-Sharaa: Views on Israel and Palestine

+On 6 December 2025, al-Sharaa told the Doha Forum that any deal with Israel must protect Syria's interests.
+He accused Israel of using its situation to avoid responsibility for the Gaza massacres and said Syria is working with major powers to pressure Israel to withdraw from areas taken after 8 December 2024.
+He stressed the need for Israel to adhere to the 1974 Disengagement Agreement and added that the demand for a demilitarized zone raises many questions, including who would protect it if the Syrian Army is not allowed to be present.
+He also confirmed that there are talks with Israel involving the United States.

 Views on Iran

-Since the fall of the Assad regime, Ahmed al-Sharaa has made several statements regarding Iran's involvement in Syria.
-For many years, Syria and Iran maintained a strategic alliance, Damascus serving as a key component of the 'Axis of Resistance'.
-In an interview with Asharq Al-Awsat published 20 December 2024, al-Sharaa asserted that under Bashar al-Assad, Syria became a platform for Iran to exert influence over major Arab capitals, expand conflicts, and destabilize Gulf nations through activities such as drug trafficking, including the distribution of Captagon.
+Since the fall of the Assad regime, al-Sharaa has made several statements regarding Iran's involvement in Syria.
+For many years, Syria and Iran maintained a strategic alliance, with Damascus serving as a key component of Iran's "Axis of Resistance".
+In an interview with Asharq Al-Awsat published on 20 December 2024, al-Sharaa asserted that under Bashar al-Assad, Syria became a platform for Iran to exert influence over major Arab capitals, expand conflicts, and destabilize Gulf nations through activities such as drug trafficking, including the distribution of Captagon.
 He described Iran's regional ambitions as detrimental and framed the developments in Syria as a setback for Iran's influence in the region.
 "What we have done and achieved with the least possible damage and losses," he stated, adding that "the Iranian project in the region has been set back 40 years."
-In February 2025, al-Sharaa condemned Iran and its Axis of Resistance as a "strategic threat to the entire region".
+In February 2025, al-Sharaa condemned Iran and its "Axis of Resistance" as a "strategic threat to the entire region".

+Public image

+In 2025, Time 100 listed him as one of the world's most influential people, and Agence France-Presse noted that he made global headlines that year.
+In the same year, The Economist awarded its country of the year title to Syria, under al-Sharaa's rule, noting that he had generated a "series of positive surprises".

+Public opinion

+A YouGov opinion poll commissioned in 2026 by the Council for a Secure America showed largely favourable views of al-Sharaa's presidency among Syrians, with 69% of respondents rating his performance as "good," 12% rating it poorly, and 19% saying they were undecided.